EivindStensrud/EchoPipe/README.md

 # EchoPipe
 Tutorial on how to use the EchoPipe script.
 The scripts are command-line based, written in python and uses conda.
+Conda environment, and installations are found below.

+For guidance of how to use the script, follow the Example, or read the manual.

 ## Flowchart of the workflow of EchoPipe: